fk128/jrnl-timeline/README.md

 ```

 change `title` to the desired name of your journal and `content_path` to the name of `.json` exported from jrnl.

+## Developers

+1. Clone the repository `git clone https://github.com/fk128/jrnl-timeline.git`.
+2. `cd` into the directory.
+3. Install node modules by running `npm install`.
+4. Install packages by running `bower install`.
+5. Run `grunt` to generate the optimised version in directory `js/build/`.

 ## Acknowledgement